 The Choir

-For the past twelve years, the choir has flourished under the able direction of Artistic Director Maria Case, who brings dynamic leadership and inventive programming to the choir, including some of her own compositions.
+For the past eighteen years, the choir has flourished under the able direction of Artistic Director Maria Case, who brings dynamic leadership and inventive programming to the choir, including some of her own compositions.
 We are accompanied by the talented pianist Anne Lee and enjoy collaborations with a wide array of guest artists and ensembles.

 “The concert today was wonderful in every way.
 The concept, the content, the execution were all beautiful and deeply moving… The radiance of the choir was a privilege to witness.”